 Meals are available to anyone at full cost.
 Full cost is posted at each site.
 Funding requirements limit participation at a donation rate to persons age 60 or older or whose spouse is under age 60, or to persons under age 60 if they eat at a site where they live.
 If you are under age 60, have a disability, and wish to dine at an AddLife Center Dining Site at a donation rate, you will need an approved waiver.
 Call the dining site for more information about applying for a waiver.

 Meals are required to meet specific nutritional guidelines for a general diet and are reviewed by a Registered Dietitian.
 They are delicious and good for you, too.
 Get some variety in your meals.
 Come to a dining site and eat with friends.

 Menus can be downloaded from the Monthly Menu button at the top of the page.

 The ADRC wants you to help you be heathy.
 To do that, we provide the following services to support you:

-Nutrition Education - Information about good nutrition, recipes, safe food storage, food & drug interactions, and much more are a regular part of the ADRC nutrition program.
-Every person who participates at a dining site fills out a short evaluation tool to help them identify if they are at low, medium or high nutritional risk.
+Every person who enjoys meals at a dining site fills out a short evaluation tool to help them identify if they are at low, medium or high nutritional risk.
 It's a great way to see how you can improve your eating or exercising habits or to reinforce your healthy lifestyle.